-An exciting new addition to the ICEM2019 format will be a networking and presentation reception event called ‘WattMeet’ For ICEM delegates, this event will take place as part of the complimentary ‘welcome reception’ on Monday 24th June 2019.
+An exciting new addition to the ICEM2019 format will be a networking and presentation reception event called ‘WattMeet’.
+For full ICEM delegates, this event will take place as part of the complimentary ‘welcome reception’ on Monday 24th June 2019.

-To find out about why you should attend and think about contributing as a presenter, explore the FAQ below.
+To find out about why you should attend and think about contributing as a presenter (using the proposal form at the bottom of this page), explore the FAQ below.

 What is 'WattMeet'?